 - Put the subscription ECS instances into the Protected state to ensure service availability.

-- On the Basic Information tab, change the minimum and maximum numbers of instances in the scaling group based on your business requirements.
+- In the Edit Scaling Group dialog box, change the minimum and maximum numbers of instances that are allowed for the scaling group based on your business requirements.

-- Go to the Scaling Rules tab, and create a target tracking rule.
+- Go to the Scaling Rules tab, and create a target tracking scaling rule.

 - Set Rule Type to Target Tracking Scaling Rule.